girishji/autosuggest.vim/README.md

 - `<Enter>` accepts selection, and `<Esc>` dismisses search.
 - `<Ctrl-C>` will force popup menu to close.

+__Multiword Search__

+- Type the character between words (like `<Space>`) after the first word to include the second word in search.
+- Type `\n` at the end of the last word in a line to continue to next line.
+- Available only when fuzzy option is not selected.

 If you like this plugin, checkout insert-mode tab completion plugin ([Vimcomplete](https://github.com/girishji/vimcomplete)).